nicogarcia/auth0-hlpc/README.md

   > 1) Fill client_id
   > 1) Fill client_secret

+## How it works
+This application has a backend made with Express that runs on Webtask and a frontend made with React mostly following the Auth0 Styleguide.
+The customization is worked out by putting a placeholder in the default html code and sending it to the UI together with the default custom configuration.
+The UI shows this code and configuration and updates and sends them in case of user interaction.
+Then the backend serializes the configuration into a Base64 encoded string, inserts that in the early mentioned placeholder and send it to Auth0 through the Management API.
+When the frontend receives the successful response, it reloads the preview that displays the real login screen.

 ## Known issues
 - There's only one setting to customize (widget's primary color).